Prasukj7-arch/scriptus-folio/README.md

-# Book Review Platform
+# Personal Book Library

-A full-stack MERN application for book reviews where users can sign up, log in, add books, and review them.
+A full-stack MERN application for personal book management where users can track, review, and organize their personal reading collection.

 ## Features

 - **User Authentication**: Sign up and login with JWT tokens
-- **Book Management**: Add, edit, and delete books (only by creators)
+- **Personal Book Management**: Add, edit, and delete your own books
-- **Review System**: Rate and review books with 1-5 stars
+- **Personal Review System**: Rate and review your books with 1-5 stars
-- **Search & Filter**: Search by title/author and filter by genre
+- **Search & Filter**: Search by title/author and filter by genre within your collection
-- **Pagination**: Browse books with pagination (5 books per page)
+- **Pagination**: Browse your books with pagination (6 books per page)
 - **Responsive Design**: Modern UI with Tailwind CSS and shadcn/ui

 ## Tech Stack